Financial-Times/origami/docs/event-parameters/page-view.md

 - Required: **yes**
 - Default: `document.URL`
 - o-tracking automatic: yes
+- spoor pipeline automatic: yes

 The url of the current page.
 (Remember the definition of "page" at the top of this file.)

-If using o-tracking, it is picked up for you using `document.URL`, if this isn't a suitable value, then it's usually sent with each page. e.g.
+If using o-tracking, it is picked up for you using `document.URL`.
+The pipeline will also make an attempt using it's referrer, but this is a last resort.
+For most reliability, it should be sent with each page. e.g.

 ```js
 oTracking.page({